teresakaylor/portfolio/case-studies/sovereign-link-page-infrastructure.md

 ## 5. The Results (Speed)

 After implementing [fetch priority logos PHP](https://github.com/teresakaylor/portfolio/blob/main/code-samples/fetchpriority-logos.php) Google Pagespeed Insights scored of 100% in performance, accessibility, best practices, and SEO on mobile and desktop.
-I also added some pretty CSS to [make the social pills behave like site buttons](https://github.com/possible-this/frontend/blob/main/assets/css/make-social-icon-pills-behave.css).
+I also added some pretty CSS to [make the social pills behave like site buttons](https://github.com/teresakaylor/portfolio/blob/main/code-samples/make-social-icon-pills-behave.css) along with [font metric fine-tuning](https://github.com/teresakaylor/portfolio/blob/main/code-samples/font-metric-fine-tuning.css).
 It's both gorgeous and FAST!

 ## 6. Conclusion
 By treating our "Link-in-Bio" as a core part of our infrastructure rather than an afterthought, we turned a passive navigation menu into a **First-Party Data Asset**.
 We now own the user journey from the very first click, reinforcing the project's valuation as a rigorous data research engine.